V3Hr7LnNRu7T/SSIDS/README.md

 5. [Usage](#usage)

 # SSIDS <a name="introduction"></a>
-SSIDS is a Python 3 project.
+SSIDS is a Zeek/Python 3 project.
 It is a Standard Specification-based IDS, for Industrial Control Systems (ICSs).
 This repository contains extracts of codes and aims at presenting the concept of the project.
 In this repository you will find codes for extending ZEEK IDS to industrial fieldbus detection and detection scripts for online monitoring.